mverleun/IoT-Kit/Actuator-Sonoff/README.md

 # Actuator-Sonoff

 This firmware is meant to be used on a Sonoff S20 switch.
+It's part of the [IoT Kit for education](https://www.iot-kit.nl) project.

 It serves as an actuator that can switch a light on and off via MQTT.